NaregAmirianMegan/chatbot/README.md

 # react-chatbot
 A chatbot trained on reddit data with a dynamic bidirectional recurrent neural network.
-Front end is written in ReactJS.
+Front end is written in Processing and CSS.

 ## Sample Conversation